 This unit also features an impressive 2 GHz of processing power.
 This allows you to come up with elaborate signal chains and still keep latency at bay.
 The one drawback on this unit is its price.
 A nearly two grand, it is an investment that may be beyond certain budgets.

 Verdict: The Neural DSP Quad Cortex might be the best all-in-one solution for the working guitarist, but it is quite expensive.
-It features fantastic sound quality, features, versatility, and the ability to operate it in basically any way you want.
+It features fantastic sound quality, features, versatility, and the ability to operate it basically any way you want.

 The basic principle was that individual stompboxes were far superior to digital units that tried to “do it all”.
 Twenty years ago, there was little room for debating this.

 Naturally, the one aspect that has always been a massive benefit of working with a multi-effects unit still remains: you can drastically downsize your rig.
 And now, you can do that while still preserving your tone.
-This will ring very true for folks that have carried a Marshall Plexi (or Fender Twin, or Roland JC-120) up a flight of stairs.
-Nothing like dragging around 100 lbs of gear to give you some perspective.
+This will ring very true for folks who have carried a Marshall Plexi (or Fender Twin, or Roland JC-120) up a flight of stairs.
+Nothing like dragging around 100 pounds of gear to give you some perspective.

-Now you can have authentic models of all those amps, and tons more without having to break your back, the bank, or sacrifice your tone.
+Now you can have authentic models of all those amps and tons more without having to break your back, the bank, or sacrifice your tone.

-The main point behind multi effect units is convenience.
+The main point behind multi-effect units is convenience.
 After all, do you really want to haul a Mesa Rectifier for your distortions and a Fender Twin for your cleans?
 How about adding a Bassman to get that unique bluesy feel?
 Does the stage even fit one amp, let alone two or three?

-Even though multi-effects pedals can vary greatly, you have to ask yourself two simple questions: How much do I want to spend and what do I need it for.
+Even though multi-effects pedals can vary greatly, you have to ask yourself two simple questions: How much do I want to spend and what do I need it for?

 This will help narrow down your list and will hopefully lead you to the very best choice of multi-effects pedal for you and your needs.

 Multi-Effects units are a great way to save space and your back.
 With a small form factor, these units can now provide the quality you require for your specific needs.
-No need for patch cables, loads of space on stage, and tons of 9 Volt batteries or adaptors.
+No need for patch cables, loads of space on stage, and tons of 9-Volt batteries or adaptors.

 On the other hand, do you want to have a fair amount of flexibility with good quality and are willing to pay the price?
-Then check out the Line 6 Helix LT, our Editor’s choice.
+Then check out the Line 6 Helix LT, our Editor’s Choice.